hed-standard/hed-documentation/quick-guide.md

 [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) is a most widely used EEG software environment for analysis of human electrophsyioloigcal (and related) data.
 It combines both graphical and command-line user interfaces, making it friendly for both beginners who may who prefer a more flexible, automated way of analyzing data, and experts, who can easily extend the EEGLAB tool environment by making new EEGLAB compatible functions and/or publishing EEGLAB plug-in toolboxes that are then immediately available, through the EEGLAB graphic user interface (GUI) to anyone who downloads them.

-The plug-in *HEDTools* can be installed using one of the following ways:
+The plug-in *HEDTools* for EEGLAB can be installed using one of the following ways:

 1. From the EEGLAB Plug-in Manager: Launch EEGLAB and go to **File -> Manage EEGLAB extension**.
 The plug-in manager GUI will pop up.
 From this GUI look for and select the plug-in *HEDTools* from the main window, then click into the Install/Update button to install the plug-in.
 2. From the web: Download the zip file with the content of the plug-in *HEDTools* either from [GitHub](https://github.com/hed-standard/hed-matlab/blob/master/EEGLABPlugin/HEDTools2.5.0.zip) or from the EEGLAB [plug-ins summary page](https://sccn.ucsd.edu/eeglab/plugin_uploader/plugin_list_all.php).
 Decompress the zip file into the folder *../eeglab/plugins* and restart EEGLAB.

 #### <a name="I.2">2.
 Load dataset and start tagging</a>

-Once you have EEGLAB main window opened, load the dataset into the software.
 For this quick guide, we are using the EEGLAB tutorial dataset, which you can download [here](https://sccn.ucsd.edu/mediawiki/images/9/9c/Eeglab_data.set).
-Click on **File > Load existing dataset** and select the dataset.
+Once you have EEGLAB main window opened, load the dataset by selecting the **File > Load existing dataset** menu and select the dataset you just downloaded.

-For a description of the dataset and the meaning of event codes, we check its description by selecting **Edit -> About this dataset**:
+We can read the description of the dataset and of the included event codes by selecting **Edit -> About this dataset**:

 <img src="images/I15about_this_dataset.png" alt="I15about_this_dataset" align="center" style="zoom:100%;" />

-Our goal is to use HED tags to describe events, so that anyone who will reuse the dataset in the future won't need to read the description again.
+Our goal is to use HED tags to describe events, so that anyone who will reuse the dataset in the future won't necessarily need to read the description to understand the event codes.

 #### <a name="I.4">3.
 Adding tags using CTAGGER</a>